 Cameron Cook | UW-Madison Libraries (Chair)

 Cameron is the Digital Curation Coordinator for the General Library System.
 Her role focuses on helping manage UW’s open access institutional repository, MINDS@UW, and helping support data curation services across campus, including working with RDS.
-Her interests include learning open data sharing, research data support infrastructure, data information literacy, and digital scholarship/digital humanities Learn more about Cameron and her work with RDS.
+Her interests include learning tools and languages for working with data and building reproducible workflows, data management education, data information literacy, digital scholarship, digital humanities, and openness.
+Learn more about Cameron and her work with RDS.

 Trisha Adamus | Ebling Library